osduncan/osduncan/README.md

 # 🌸✨ Hi, I'm Livvy! ✨🌸
-Third-year international relations and business data analytics student at Arizona State University, currently studying abroad in Manchester 🇬🇧!
+Currently studying abroad at the University of Manchester.
+Pursuing a degree in international relations and business data analytics.

 ## 📚 Academic Focus